Saṁyutta Nikāya 35.245

 “Yato kho, āvuso, bhikkhu catunnaṁ mahābhūtānaṁ samudayañca atthaṅgamañca yathābhūtaṁ pajānāti, ettāvatā kho, āvuso, bhikkhuno dassanaṁ suvisuddhaṁ hotī”ti.

-“When a mendicant truly understands the origin and ending of the four primary elements, at that point their vision is well purified.”
+“When a mendicant truly understands the origin and ending of the four principal states, at that point their vision is well purified.”

 Atha kho so bhikkhu asantuṭṭho tassa bhikkhussa pañhaveyyākaraṇena, yenaññataro bhikkhu tenupasaṅkami; upasaṅkamitvā taṁ bhikkhuṁ etadavoca: